 The Berry site is a large (nearly 12 acres) Mississippian site that dates to the Burke phase (15th and 16th centuries A.D.) and is believed to represent an ancestral Catawba Indian town.
 We believe this site to be the location of the native town of Joara, at which Pardo built Fort San Juan in 1567 (20 years before the English "Lost Colony" at Roanoke).
 Native Americans burned the fort down eighteen months later, in 1568.
 The field school has concentrated on a small area of the site where 16th-century Spanish artifacts, the remains of burned buildings, and the remains of a filled-in Spanish moat have been located.
 We believe these structures and moat represent the remains of the Spanish settlement of Cuenca and Fort San Juan.
 Cuenca and Fort San Juan represent the earliest European settlement in the interior of what is now the United States.

 In 2013 and 2014 field school participants helped to uncover the first direct evidence of Spanish Fort San Juan, a portion of the moat surrounding the fort.
-Participants in the 2018 field school will continue to explore new evidence for Fort San Juan, as well as the relationship between the fort and the Native Village and mound.
+Participants in the 2019 field school will continue to explore new evidence for Fort San Juan, as well as the relationship between the fort, Native Village, and mound.

 Dr. Robin Beck (above left), an Associate Professor of Anthropology and Associate Curator of North American Archaeology at the University of Michigan, is co-director of the Berry site field school.
 Beck is the author of Chiefdoms, Collapse, and Coalescence in the Early American South published by Cambridge University Press, 2013.
 In 1996, as part of his M.A. project at the University of Alabama, he directed a settlement survey of Upper Creek-Warrior Fork, the tributary of the upper Catawba River along which the Berry site is located.
 He co-directed a proton magnetometer survey at the Berry site in 1997, and it was during this survey that the burned structures were first identified.
 He has also worked in the Lake Titicaca Basin of Bolivia and Peru, and from 2000-2001 directed excavations at the site of Alto Pukara in Bolivia as part of his dissertation research.